Irish paper money

 Cancellation of the Series B 100 Pound Note

 At the stage of the 1986 review, the Currency Department was already considering a size reduction of the banknotes in circulation, in line with international trends.
 It was the stated aim of the Currency Department to reduce the sizes of all denominations.
 It was considered logical however to proceed with the £100 as a note larger than the £50, and to start size reductions with the £1 note.
-In the event, the £1 note was replaced by a coin in 1990, the £100 note was cancelled, and the other B Series banknote denominations were replaced, starting in 1992, by the much smaller sized banknotes of the C Series, rather than reduced size B Series designs.

 The £100 note design had taken so long to complete that the impending development of the C Series was catching up on it.
 The lack of a real need for a £100 note was a persistent fact that had nagged away at the project throughout the 1980s.

 Also, and possibly critically for the project, once Maurice Doyle became Governor on 1st May 1987 the opinion of the Governor would likely have altered from being in favour of the £100 denomination to being against it, as Mr. Doyle had been an opponent of it when in the office of Secretary of the Department of Finance.
 This may well have been a fatal blow to the introduction of the note.
-It would be ten years before a new £100 design would be introduced, in the form of the C Series £100 in 1996.
+It would be ten years before a new £100 design would be introduced, in the form of the C Series Parnell £100 in 1996.

 Bradbury Wilkinson was taken over by De La Rue [11] in March 1986.
 This does not appear to have disrupted work on the development of the £100 note to any degree.
 However, work on the note appears to have come to a halt sometime in late 1986 or early 1987, and this points towards it being likely that it was abruptly cancelled by Maurice Doyle when he became Governor in early 1987.